Ra1phM/Ra1phM.github.io/_posts/2014-06-08-Why-I-Switched-From-Wordpress-To-Jekyll.md

 ## What’s wrong with WordPress?

 Well, the issue is just there!
 WordPress (or any other CMS) can do everything.
 It’s packed with tons of features and complexity you don’t need.
 It’s like using a computer when you just need a small calculator.
 The computer can do a lot, but in reality you just want to do some basic operations on numbers.
-So, why would you use a full-blown CMS when there are other as attractive and (in my opinion) more fun solutions?
+So, why would you use a full-blown CMS when there are other attractive and (in my opinion) more fun solutions?

 ## Jekyll, the Static Website Generator